 By reusing materials, we avoid the pollution of extracting, transporting, and processing raw materials.
 We also reduce the amount of waste sent to landfills, minimising harmful methane emissions.

 Oizom’s air quality monitoring solutions can play a vital role in understanding and quantifying these effects, helping individuals, communities, and industries make informed decisions to support recycling and reduce pollution.
-Not only this, you can get real-time updates on your site’s air pollution on your internet-powered device anywhere in the world through our software – Envizom.
+Not only this, you can get real-time updates on your site’s air pollution on your internet-powered device anywhere in the world through our air quality monitoring software

 In an era where environmental sustainability has taken centre stage, recycling is a powerful ally in the battle against pollution.
 Its impact transcends the simple act of reusing materials; it ripples through our economy, energy consumption, natural resource preservation, and the air we breathe.